awslabs/sagemaker-debugger/docs/tensorflow/README.md

 These reduction config instances can be passed to the hook as follows
 ```
-import tornasole.tensorflow as ts
+import smdebug.tensorflow as ts
 hook = ts.TornasoleHook(..., reduction_config=ts.ReductionConfig(norms=['l1']), ...)
 ```
 Refer [API](api.md) for a full list of the reductions available.

 ## How to save tensors
-There are different ways to save tensors when using Tornasole.
+There are different ways to save tensors when using smdebug.
 Tornasole provides easy ways to save certain standard tensors by way of default collections (a Collection represents a group of tensors).
 Examples of such collections are `weights`, `gradients`, `optimizer variables`.
 Besides these tensors, you can save tensors by name or regex patterns on those names.